taylorwood/taylorwood.github.io/_posts/2015-12-27-youtube-comment-markov.markdown

 We'll also use [FParsec](http://www.quanttec.com/fparsec/) to parse basic [XPath](https://en.wikipedia.org/wiki/XPath) queries for evaluation against [FSharp.Data's](http://fsharp.github.io/FSharp.Data/) `HtmlDocument`.

+Many thanks to [Sergey Tihon](https://twitter.com/sergey_tihon) for organizing another great [F# Advent Calendar](https://sergeytihon.wordpress.com/2015/10/25/f-advent-calendar-in-english-2015/) this year!
+Check out the [#FsAdvent](https://twitter.com/hashtag/FsAdvent?src=hash) tag on Twitter for more posts.

-*I've left some uninteresting but important bits of code out for brevity.
-All the code for this post can be found on [GitHub](https://github.com/taylorwood/YouTudes).*
+*I've left some uninteresting bits of code out for brevity, but it can all be found in my [YouTudes](https://github.com/taylorwood/YouTudes) on GitHub.*

 ## Request for comments